 “Somethin’ In The Water” features illustrious guest keyboardist Mike Finnegan and his swirling B-3 churns and a knowingly powerful grandeur-filled gruff vocal by Campbell on this funky groove laden dance tune.
 The lyrics tell a tale of the constant State of the Union regarding lying politicians and greedy corporations always running the show (“who’s got the money’s got control”).
 Such clichés as “some things never change” or “the more things change, the more they stay the same” would certainly apply here as witnessed by me during episodes from my lifetime.

 Southside Johnny and the Asbury Jukes, one of my favorite all-time groups would have been proud to record “Don’t Let Her Go.”
-Dynamite vocal reminiscent of Johnny Lyons, accenting killer punch of horns, firm rocking party-time vibe with perfect rock-steady drums by Tony Brunagel (Robert Cray Band) and touches of roller-skating rink organ by Mexico City product Carlos Murguia all add up for an ear-catching formula.
+Dynamite vocal reminiscent of Johnny Lyons, accenting killer punch of horns, firm rocking party-time vibe with perfect rock-steady drums by Tony Brunagel (Bonnie Raitt, Taj Mahal’s Phantom Blues Band, Robert Cray) and touches of roller-skating rink organ by Mexico City product Carlos Murguia all add up for an ear-catching formula.
 The saxophone solo of Kansas City sax man Bill Bergman absolutely sends chills up my spine.
 The lyrics contain nuggets of wisdom such as “a true love is worth its weight in gold, no one knows what the future holds, so don’t let her go.”